nielsgl/sequelize-paper-trail/README.md

   userModel: 'users',
 };
 ```
-2. Pass the id of the user who is responsible for the data base operation by either sequelize options or using continuation-local-storage.
+2. Pass the id of the user who is responsible for a database operation to `sequelize-paper-trail` either by sequelize options or by using `continuation-local-storage`.

 ```javascript
 Model.update({